OpenTransit/awesome-transit/README.md

 trip search engin:

-OpenTripPlanner: the best known, written in java
+OpenTripPlanner: the best known, written in java  r
 rrrr: the lightest one, written in python/c
 Synthese: a full stack, with CMS, written all in c++
 Mumoro: a R&D MUltiModal MUltiObjective ROuting algorithm
 navitia: